Sup2point0/Assort/Yu-Gi-Oh!/archetypes/readme.md

 # Archetypes

-All the archetypes of cards I’ve created.
+All the archetypes of custom cards I’ve cryzen.

 ## Index